LB45000/MovieCatalog/README.md

 ### MovieCatalog
 ## Overview

 The Movies Catalog is an interactive web application designed to showcase a curated list of movies across various genres.
-This application allows users to search, filter, add, and delete movies as well as add new movies to the catalog.
+This application allows users to search, filter, add, and delete movies.
 It features a responsive and intuitive interface for a seamless user experience.

 ## Features

 - **Dynamic Movie Display:** Movies are displayed with their titles, summaries, and posters as soon as the Document Object Model (DOM) is fully loaded.
 - **Search Functionality:** Users can dynamically search for movies by typing into the search bar.
 The movie listings update in real-time with each keystroke.
 - **Genre Filtering:** Movies can be filtered by genre using a dropdown menu.
-The options include Comedy, Horror, and Action, but the application is designed to support additional genres as needed.
+The options include Comedy, Horror, and Action.
 - **Sorting Option:** Users can sort the movie listings alphabetically.
 - **Add New Movies:** A form allows users to contribute new movies to the catalog by providing a title, summary, poster URL, and genre.
 - **Interactive Movie Cards:** Each movie card can be interacted with.
 Clicking on a card toggles the display of the movie's summary, and a Remove button on each card allows users to remove movies from the catalog.